The big question facing Democrats (and independents): Who to vote for - KTVZ

 An idealist –– Bernie Sanders is running on a clear platform and he has made it plain that he is not interested in compromise.
 Some people love that about him.
 But it’s also the thing that maddens so many establishment Democrats about him, because he’s running on a platform that seems impossible to enact.
 Take health care.
 His plan is to nationalize the health insurance industry.
 There’s not even a majority of Democrats in the Senate who support his “Medicare for All” proposal, much less a majority of all senators.

 A realist — Democrats might actually be able to get a public health insurance option to compete in the current private insurance system.
 That’s a half measure that wouldn’t guarantee everyone has health insurance.
 It’s more than Obamacare accomplished.
 It’s less than Medicare for All.
-It’s what Joe Biden, Mike Bloomberg and Amy Klobuchar, with important variations, support.
+It’s what Joe Biden and Mike Bloomberg, with important variations, support.
+(So did Amy Klobuchar, who left the race and threw her support behind Biden on Monday.)

 What’s your top issue?